Infiland/TheColorfulCreature-docs/docs/engine.md

 ## Extensions
 - Steamworks SDK integration
+- Google Play Games Services integration
+- Google AdMob integration
-- Custom shader systems for color effects
+- Custom shader for color-blindness simulation

-- File system management
+## Issues
+- No delta time, so movement is affected by frame rate, which is why the game is forced to run at 60 FPS.
+- No UI system, so all UI is handled in the game.
-- Achievement system
+- No particle system implemented
+- The game has forced resolution at 1024x768, so scaling is not possible without a major rewrite.

 ## Resources
 - [GameMaker Documentation](https://manual.yoyogames.com/)